wrench-project/eduwrench/web/_pedagogic_modules/pdcc/include_multi_core_computing/data_parallelism.md

 ### Overhead of Parallelization

-In what  we've seen so  far, the data-parallelization of a task  was "perfect".
+In what  we have seen so far, the data-parallelization of a task  was "perfect".
 That is, the original work is $X$ and when using $n$ tasks each task has work $X/n$.